willemruys/cycle/README.md

 ```
 REACT_APP_MAPBOX_GL=<token of mapbox_gl>
 ```
+4. Add a cycle_ride.fit file to root directory;
-4. Run the application: `npm run start`.
+5. Run the application: `npm run start`.
 This will start both the server and the React application.